ricardozacarias/ricardozacarias.github.io/test.md

 <p align="center">
   <img src="/assets/posts/tourism/linregress.png" />
 </p>
+Recently government took [some steps](https://eco.sapo.pt/2019/10/23/lisboa-trava-novos-alojamentos-locais-na-baixa-avenida-da-liberdade-e-almirante-reis/) in an attempt to flatten this particular curve.
+They've defined radioactive-like *absolute containment areas* where no more apartments can be registered for short-term stay.

 It's not all bad.
 To connect this project with one of my previous posts, the fact of the matter is that many old, rotten buildings in historical areas have been rehabilitated.
 Here for example we can see the number of construction permits issued rising as the number of AirBnBs also increase.
 We can't deny that our city is looking sharp.
 The only problem is we can't afford it.